 The state of the structures in the sea near Mahabalipuram shows that temples, most likely, were not disintegrated by coastal erosion.
 The erosion would disperse the stones and there would not be found whole fundaments and walls.

 Another culprit could be a tsunami – such catastrophes have happened here before.
 But tsunami waves come and then recede, leaving destruction and often: washing out the ground.
 But they do not cause subsidence of the land.

-But there is another catastrophe which may cause land subsidence: earthquake.
-Could this be the reason why “pagodas” are under the sea level now?
+But there is another catastrophe that may cause land subsidence: earthquake.
+Could this be the reason why “pagodas” are under sea level now?

 - J. W. Coombes.
 The Seven Pagodas.
 Asian Educational Services, 1999.
 ISBN: 8120614240.